NicoB-UOL/TopicFunder/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-11-1.png)

 -   by using `steps` again we could take a further look at the second degree neighbours and so on.
-However this would take a lot of time (exponential) and is not very stable.
+However this would take a lot of time (exponential growth) and is not very stable.

 #### extracting project information